abulseed/facebook-vids/backend/README.md

 The app performance is highly affected by the internet connection speed.
 Kindly consider measuring the app performance using multiple runs and calculate the mean time cost for all the runs.

+### Note

+Please note that total count of views is not included, due to access limitation on the video insights edge.

 ## Run the application

 Note: This application requires `node` and `npm` to be installed.
 Please refer to [Node.js](https://nodejs.org/en/) for installation options.